saif1457/Mailer.js/README.md

 ## sendEmails()

-`sendEmails()` begins by taking in information of the candidate from `Candidates` in the Google Sheets, as well as informatio about the job request, the supervisor details and location/times - which are all user-inputted values in the `Request` sheet.
+`sendEmails()` begins by taking in information of the candidate from `Candidates` in the Google Sheets, as well as information about the job request, the supervisor details and location/times - which are all user-inputted values in the `Request` sheet.

 After more user-input of the candidate details in the `Candidates` sheet, the email will check if `column P` has logged this candidate as `EMAIL_SENT`.
 Originally when a new candidate is added to the list, this column value will be empty, so the first request email will be sent.
 If the candidate has already been emailed then it will look at `column O` to see if you've made a decision out of `Confirmed` or `Filled`.

 Once you've decided, if `Confirmed`, the script will send an according email giving the candidate a reminder of details such as when and where to be, as well as supervisor contact details.

-if `Filled`, it will sent a very upsetting rejection letter.
+if `Filled`, it will send a very upsetting rejection letter. :disappointed_relieved:

 ## checkEmail()